-- 1. There are specific procedures for indicating where: - a) there may be a hazard ahead and/or an obstacle may need to be bypassed, and; - b) the race must be stopped.
+1. There are specific procedures for indicating where:

+b) the race must be stopped.

 Possible Hazard Ahead Procedure

 (i) When there is the possibility of a hazard ahead a member of the racecourse staff MUST blow a Fox 40 whistle and wave a black and white chequered flag from behind the running rail to signal the presence of such a hazard to oncoming Riders.
 Care must be taken to ensure the flag is properly unfurled at all times.
 If necessary (for example, depending on track topography and the start in question), racecourses should have pre-planned procedures in place for the deployment of additional members of racecourse staff with black and white chequered flags (as agreed with the Inspector of Courses).
 In Flat races, if, for example, the stalls cannot be fully removed from the track when the horses are passing the start again, a member of the Stalls Team will also wave a black and white chequered flag from outside the running rail, as far down the track as possible, to alert oncoming Riders of the possible hazard.